 When you visit areas like Rock Beach, Pondicherry Beach, Serenity Beach, or the Botanical Gardens in this French capital of India, you will undoubtedly feel like you are somewhere else.
 And the greatest way to explore Pondicherry is to go to Auroville and the Sri Aurobindo Ashram, where people from all over the world come to seek spirituality through yoga and meditation.

 Pondicherry is one of those places that never ceases to wow you with its distinct style.
-There are various cafés and restaurants that serve excellent French food as well as other delectable international cuisines.
+Some various cafés and restaurants serve excellent French food as well as other delectable international cuisines.
 Pondicherry, as a popular beach resort, also has outstanding nightlife, with various clubs and beach parties offering wonderful music and delicious cocktails.
 There is so much to see and see in this tiny French town of India that you will want to return and discover even more.

 - Nearest Railway Station: Puducherry Railway Station (0 km)